dharmangbhavsar/ok-eclipse/README.md

 [Demo Video](https://drive.google.com/file/d/1ZylbIDkCvG9A_uAloH3o2l2N0H8rdYcG/view)

 ## About
 Extending the efforts of Group 'O' during the previous iteration of the project.
-To include other software development life cycle elements in to the mix in Eclipse like unite testing and git integration.
+To include other software development life cycle elements in to the mix in Eclipse like unit testing and git integration.

 ## Installing Ok Eclipse